Sarahtj/website/index.md

 ---
 We conducted an ablation study on the original ViTPose architecture by fine-tuning it to incorporate a Feature Pyramid Network (FPN), aiming to enhance the accuracy of Human Pose Estimation.
 One limitation of the original ViTPose is its tendency to overlook fine-grained details and smaller features, particularly in scenes where objects are close together or overlapping.
 By integrating FPN, we aim to address this issue by improving multi-scale feature representation.
+In addition to this, we extended ViTPose by designing a secondary pose prediction network.
+In this framework, ViTPose is first used as a feature extractor on sequences of video frames, and a lightweight transformer model is then trained to predict the future poses across multiple frames.
+This extension allowed us to explore not just static pose estimation, but the task of forecasting human motion over time based on visual input.

 ---
 ## Background